 Scabies is an infestation of the skin caused by the human itch mite (Sarcoptes scabiei var. hominis).
 These microscopic pests burrow into the surface layer of the skin where they live and lay eggs.

 Young children can experience rash symptoms anywhere above the neck, on the palms of the hands, and on soles of the feet.

 Scabies sometimes leave noticeable burrows on the skin.
 The result of female tunneling, burrows looks like small, raised lines on the surface of the skin and may appear skin-colored or grayish-white.
 Burrows can be difficult to find if only a few mites are living in the skin.

+Treatment for scabies usually involves either medication or applying a medicated cream or lotion that kills the mites and their eggs.
 Always seek the advice and care of a physician for treatment of scabies.